mengbinhao/jack-note/docs/english/NPR.md

   - insight n

   > I think that would be going a little too far
-  > This is not the case with this administration,thet'll take a different position
+  > This is not the case with this administration,they'll take a different position
   > fall out
   > you've put your finger on a very important
   > so to speak